childpovertyactionlab/community-resource-explorer/README.md

 GATSBY_MAPBOX_API_TOKEN=[ADD TOKEN HERE]
 ```

-It accepts a `toggleMenu` prop that is a function, which toggles the parent site nav menu.

 ## Google Analytics Tracking

 This site uses the [gatsby-plugin-google-gtag](https://www.gatsbyjs.com/plugins/gatsby-plugin-google-gtag/) plugin for GA event tracking.
 To register a custom event, your call should look like so: